MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ---
 # Microsoft Entra multifactor authentication external method provider reference (Preview)

-This topic describes how external authentication providers connect to Entra ID, and how tenant admins can use controls enabled by an external authentication provider.
+This topic describes how external authentication providers connect to Entra ID, and how tenant admins can manage authentication requirements for their tenant to use external provider authentication.

 Entra ID external authentication methods are the way to allow customers to integrate external authentication providers as a method to satisfy the authentication requirements for the resource/application being requested.